EJEHardenberg/chat-tutorial/readme.md

 - [Part One]: Introduction, Architecture, Internal C Function
 - [Part Two]: Using qdecoder, creating the Web facing API
-- Part Three: Creating the Web Interface to the Chat Server (not released yet)
+- [Part Three]: Creating the Web Interface to the Chat Server

 Also, I will be tagging the ending commits of each tutorial so it is easy to look through the commit timeline and view the project at different points in time.